 Local Preference

-In order to encourage utilization of local businesses, the Board has enacted a local preference for purchasing, pursuant to County Code section 2-8.07.1.
+In order to encourage utilization of local businesses, the Board has enacted a local preference for purchasing of goods, pursuant to County Code section 2-8.07.1.
 It shall be the policy of the County to encourage local businesses to provide goods to the County through the County's purchasing program.
 Therefore, it is the County's policy to solicit bids from local businesses whenever practical.
 Local preference is strongly encouraged.
 Purchasing of personal goods or personal services, with or without furnishing materials, is not based on price alone, although price is an important factor.
 Therefore, utilization of a local preference is not always determinative of which vendor will be awarded the contract.

+Some funding sources, such as specified grants or Federal dollars, may not be eligible for local preference consideration.
+Please consider the funding sources for each purchase of goods to ensure that all requirements specified by that source are met.

 Local purchases of goods or supplies not in excess of $25,000 shall receive a 5% local preference consideration.